Credit

 Against this backdrop of uncertainty, investors must continue to explore solutions outside of the public markets in pursuit of resilience.
 Historically, allocating to alternative strategies such as direct lending has helped to provide stability to portfolios during unstable times.
 Our goal in this piece is to help financial advisors and their clients understand the potential opportunities in spite of the market’s unrest.

-to command yield premiums, increased diligence, and better documentation than bank lenders.
+As you may know, direct lending is a strategy within private credit in which non-banks make loans directly to private companies.
+These companies can be small/medium-sized businesses or large corporates and are backed (owned) by private equity firms.
+The certainty of capital that direct lenders can provide to borrowers enables them to command yield premiums, increased diligence, and better documentation than bank lenders.
 Direct lenders seek to hold their loans to maturity and pass interest payments through to investors in the form of periodic distributions.
 Scaled managers like Blue Owl fund these loans primarily with permanent capital raised from institutions and private wealth investors, which means their capital is not at risk of a “run on the bank.”

 The global economy remains in transition in 2023: